 The Center for Neuroscience Research Award (CNR)

-The Center for Neuroscience Research Award (CNR) supports promising projects that have strong potential to attract external funding.
-CNR awards are aimed at supporting the collection of data or other pilot activities that the awardee will use as the basis for extramural grant applications.
-The CNR funds can be used for seed funding for a project, bridge funding or development of a new collaboration or area of research.
-Applications must be multidisciplinary and foster SLU collaborations.
+The Center for Neuroscience Research Award (CNR) supports promising projects that have a strong potential to attract external funding.
+CNR awards are aimed at supporting the collection of data or other pilot activities that the awardee will use to achieve extramural funding.
+The CNR funds are intended for a project which is in need of additional data to achieve external funding.
+Applications can be individual or multidisciplinary.